Ubani Canal

 Canal

 Geographically oriented generally north-to-south, because it connects the Ovestan Sea in the east to the Phasian Ocean in the west, the canal is often considered as an east-west canal.
 In this regard, Bogaye, where the Kotenga River empties into the Gbalugu Bay, is often incorrectly referred to as the western end of the canal when it is actually the southern terminus.
-Similarly, Elmisi, is commonly called the eastern end of the canal despite being almost due north of the Phasian Ocean end of the canal.
+Similarly, Elmisi, on the Tanga Moji Sea, is commonly called the eastern end of the canal despite being almost due north of the Phasian Ocean end of the canal.

 Layout